Temple of Hephaestus, Athens

 Temple of Hephaestus, Athens (must see)

 In Greek mythology, Hephaestus was the deity associated with fire, metalworking, blacksmiths, and artisans.
-Only he possessed the skill to craft the magnificent and indestructible bronze residences where the other Olympian gods dwelled.
+He alone possessed the skill to craft the indestructible bronze residences in which the other Olympian gods lived.

-Construction of the temple began in 449 BC, and some scholars suggest that it may have taken around three decades to complete, as resources and labor were diverted towards the Parthenon.
-As documented in the "Description of Greece" by Greek traveler Pausanias in the 2nd century AD, the temple once housed bronze statues of Athena and Hephaestus.
-The surroundings have been adorned with trees and shrubs, creating a small garden where visitors can find shaded spots and enjoy excellent views of other historical sites.
+Construction of the temple began in 449 BC and reportedly took some three decades to complete amid the shortage of human and material resources due to the Parthenon construction at the same time.
+As documented in the "Description of Greece" by Greek traveler Pausanias in the 2nd century AD, the temple once housed bronze statues of both Athena and Hephaestus.

 Tips:

 You can explore this site with the Acropolis multi-site ticket, which is highly recommended.
-Consider obtaining an audio guide for a richer experience.
-While entry inside the structure is restricted, you can walk around it to admire the decorative friezes adorning its exterior.
+For a richer experience, consider obtaining an audio guide.
+While the entry inside can be limited, you can walk outside to admire the decorative friezes adorning the exterior.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Athens.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.